 The LEGO Batman Movie (2017)

 8. Zach Galifianakis

 It would be easy for a LEGO Joker to fall to the wayside in terms of complexity.
 However, Zach Galifianakis delivers.
-Joker played by Galifianakis has all of the comedic timing you want, and with a great script, the character is elevated to an interesting, yet still kid-friendly, height.
+Joker played by Galifianakis has all of the comedic timing you want, and with a great script, the character is elevated to an interesting height, yet still kid-friendly for the young audience.

 One of the driving forces behind Joker is that he needs Batman, and in a way, Batman needs him.
 In this film, Joker just wants Batman to recognize how vital their relationship is, and that concept is what drives the entire plot.

 The delivery is spot-on, and there’s plenty of double entendres to keep the parents interested while the kids enjoy some good, old-fashioned LEGO action.
 Joker may be reduced in physicality here, but Galifianakis brings him to life in a different kind of way.

 Kevin Michael Richardson had the unenviable task of following up Mark Hamill’s Joker from the 90s.
 The Batman sought to separate itself with some pretty unique character designs, of which Joker received a pretty drastic overhaul.
 He finally became a physical opponent to Batman complete with green dreadlocks and sinister red eyes.

 As long as you were willing to go along with the ride, you end up having a lot of fun with Richardson’s Joker.
 Although this cartoon is far more kid-friendly, Joker is actually way more unhinged, and Richardson’s performance captures his manic nature when it’s at its worst.